 Academic Year – The academic year consists of the summer, fall and spring terms.

-Adult Learner - Students that are 23 years of age and older.
+Adult Learner – A student who is 25 years of age and older.

 Census Date – The fourteenth calendar day from the beginning of classes, including the day on which classes begin, for spring and fall terms.
 Census dates for the summer enrollment are 7-12 week sessions--the 14th calendar day from the beginning of classes including day on which classes begin; 4-6 week sessions - the 7th calendar day from the beginning of classes, including the day which classes begin; terms of length up to four weeks - the final day of classes.

-Full-Time Student - A student who is enrolled for credit for 12 or more hours of degree credit or more per week.
+Full-Time Student – An undergraduate student who is enrolled for 12 or more hours of degree credit or a graduate student who is enrolled for 9 or more hours of degree credit.

 Graduate Special Student – A graduate special student who is (1) non-degree seeking, holding a bachelor's or higher degree, taking courses for graduate credit only, or (2) non-degree seeking, holding a bachelor's or higher degree taking courses for both graduate and undergraduate credit, or, (3) holding a bachelor's degree, and seeking a Graduate Certificate of Credit.

-Graduation Rate - Represents the percent of first-time, full-time freshmen enrolled in a public university in the summer and fall terms of an academic year who subsequently earn a baccalaureate degree at the admitting or another public institution in Tennessee within six years.
+Graduation Rate – Represents the percent of first-time freshmen enrolled in at MTSU in the summer and fall terms of an academic year who subsequently earn a baccalaureate degree within a set number of years (typically calculated for four, six or eight years.)

-Part-time Student - A student who is enrolled for less than 12 hours of degree credit.
+Part-time Student – An undergraduate student who is enrolled for less than 12 hours of degree credit or a graduate student who is enrolled for less than 9 hours of degree credit.

 Readmitted Student – A student who previously attended the institution and who is not a returning student.

-Retention Rate - Represents the percent of first-time, full-time freshmen returning at any level in the subsequent fall term.
+Fall-to-Fall Retention Rate – Represents the percent of undergraduate students who enrolled in the fall and returned in the subsequent fall term.

 Returning Student – A student who has registered at the institution during the preceding term, or, in the case of the fall term, during the preceding spring or summer term.